vega/altair/CONTRIBUTING.md

 We are also seeking contributions of additional Jupyter notebook-based examples in our separate GitHub repository: https://github.com/altair-viz/altair_notebooks.

+All contributions, suggestions, and feedback you submitted are accepted under the [Project's license](./LICENSE).
+You represent that if you do not own copyright in the code that you have the authority to submit it under the [Project's license](./LICENSE).
+All feedback, suggestions, or contributions are not confidential.

 ## How To Contribute Code to Vega-Altair

 ### Setting Up Your Environment